samuelschen/DSB2018/README.md

 * Pre-trained model as UNet encoder

     Use uncropped kaggle fixed dataset, 200 epoch to evaluate effectiveness of transfer learning.
-Resnet_34 performed well in early time/step, power of deeper network not obvious in limited data.
-Vgg suffered on high comuptation and low throughput.
+Resnet_34 gave nice performance boost, deeper network did not shine in the dataset.
+Vgg suffered on high footprint and low throughput.

     ![pretrain as encoder](docs/pretrain_as_encoder.jpg)